Geopolitics & Asia

 Investigative Reporting | The Washington Post

 An investigative field report tracing the proliferation of U.S.-supplied tactical gear and weaponry among Pakistani militants following the 2021 American withdrawal from Afghanistan.
-The story’s findings reframed the debate about post-war weapons flows by documenting the tangible consequences on regional stability.
+The investigation examined the decision to leave more than $7 billion in U.S.-provided military equipment in the country, documenting the impact of post-war weapons flows on regional stability.

 The Silenced: Women Under Taliban Rule (2024)

-As one of the few foreign reporters with regular access to Afghanistan, I served as Afghanistan Bureau Chief during a period of dramatic backsliding in women’s rights.
-This front page series, written under increasingly difficult conditions, provided an unflinching and multifaceted examination of the profound impact of the Taliban’s restrictions.
+As one of the few foreign reporters with regular access to Afghanistan, I served as Kabul Bureau Chief during a period of dramatic backsliding in women’s rights.
+This front page series, written amid growing limitations, provided an unflinching and multifaceted examination of the profound impact of the Taliban’s restrictions.

 Part 1 | Part 2 | Part 3